 - The in-built “drag and drop” feature lets you reschedule the events effortlessly.

 - Availability of reminders and notifications for events in the upgraded version.

-- Supports attachment and recurring of events and parsing of natural language.
+- Supports attachment and recurring events and parsing of natural language.

 Kalendar is another pride-taking Linux calendar app written in C++ programming language and uses ‘Qt5 libraries’ for ‘GUI.’
-Though the app is made taking inspiration from “Gnome Calendar” yet it is inscribed from scratch.
-The aim is to offer the Linux users a lightweight but functional solution of a calendar that doesn’t need any dependencies.
+Though the app is inspired by the “Gnome Calendar,” it is inscribed from scratch.
+The aim is to offer Linux users a lightweight but functional calendar solution that doesn’t need any dependencies.

 - Features an easy and attractive user interface.

 - Highly spontaneous for To-dos and event management.

 - Let you create color codes and classifications for events so that you can save all the To-dos and private and job-associated events systematized inside one application.